CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/nearby-stops/nearby-stops.readme.md

 #### Module

-The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script:
+The ES6 and IFFE modules all require importing and object instantiation in your main script:

     import NearbyStops from '../components/nearby-stops/nearby-stops';

     new NearbyStops();

 The class will select any DOM element with the `data-js="nearby-stops"` attribute and look up the closest stops to the location embedded in the `data-nearby-stops-location` attribute.
 The location attribute accepts an array of latitude and longitude.